mcappola/NMEATools/README.md

 gpgga2txt.m -- Extracts datetime, latitude, and longitude, from GPS data formatted in NMEA GPGGA lines and saves to a text file.

+gpgga2txt.jl -- Extracts datetime, latitude, and longitude, from GPS data formatted in NMEA GPGGA lines and saves to a text file.
+Fast!
+Use for larger files.

 hehdt2mat.m -- Extracts datetime, and heading, from gyroscope data formatted in NMEA HEHDT lines and saves in the MATLAB environment.

 hehdt2txt.m -- Extracts datetime, and heading, from gyroscope data formatted in NMEA HEHDT lines and saves to a text file.